 The Official Community Plan (OCP) provides overall policy direction for the local government and establishes the basis for its regulations and development approvals.
-Below, we provide specific recommendations for integrating this SEI into the City of Vernon's and Regional District of North Okanagan's OCPs.
+Below, we provide specific recommendations for integrating this SEI into the District of Lake Country's OCP.